 - Fresh berries for serving

-Whisk the heavy cream and 2 tbsp of sugar on high until stiff peaks form.
+- Whisk the heavy cream and 2 tablespoon of sugar on high until stiff peaks form.
 Place the bowl in the refrigerator to keep cold.

 Stay up date on with Milk Means More on Facebook!